ferrnnaando/gameserver-setup/README.md

 If you are using VirtualBox for local development, there are a few additional steps to consider.

 1. **Port Forwarding**: To allow VirtualBox to connect via SSH, it's recommended to set up port forwarding.
+This step is not strongly required but is highly recommended.

     - Right-click on your Virtual Machine (VM) > Settings > Network > Adapter 1 (usually) > Port Forwarding.